gbv/libso/libso.md

     org:OrganizationalUnit a rdfs:Class, owl:Class ;
         rdfs:label "OrganizationalUnit"@en ;
-        rdfs:comment """An Organization such as a University Support Unit which is part of some larger FormalOrganization and only has full recognition within the context of that FormalOrganization, it is not a Legal Entity in its own right.
+        rdfs:comment "An Organization such as a University Support Unit which is part of some larger FormalOrganization and only has full recognition within the context of that FormalOrganization, it is not a Legal Entity in its own right.
 Units can be large and complex containing other Units and even FormalOrganizations.
-Alternative names: _OU_ _Unit_ _Department_"""@en ;
+Alternative names: _OU_ _Unit_ _Department_"@en ;
         rdfs:isDefinedBy <http://www.w3.org/ns/org> ;
         rdfs:subClassOf org:Organization .